jackhulbertpdx/phanalytics/evidence/pages/goose/songs/popular/index.md

 '/goose/songs/popular/'|| spotify_song_id as link,
 sum(plays) plays
 from goose_songs
-where spotify_song_id is not null group by all order by plays desc limit 50
+where spotify_song_id is not null and song is not null group by all order by plays desc
 ```